TheSolutionDeskAndCompany/agent-brain-bootstrap/README.md

 tuning tips, and quick examples.
 Designed for NVDA/Narrator users.

 ## Accessibility Notes
-- Use Microsoft Remote Desktop on the tablet.
+- Use Microsoft Remote Desktop on iPhone/iPad or Android.
-- In the RDP connection, set Sound = “Play on this device” and enable “Redirect microphone”.
+- In the RDP connection, set Sound = “Play on this device” and enable “Redirect microphone/Microphone”.
 - In Windows Sound → Recording, verify “Remote Audio” shows input levels when speaking.
+- iOS specifics: see `docs/ios-setup.md` for step‑by‑step setup and permissions.

 ## Configuration (env)
 - `GOOSE_PROVIDER` (default: `ollama`)